Kbhamidipa3/udacityazure_p1_final/README.md

 ## Pipeline comparison
 ### ** Pipeline and accuracy differences between Hyperparameter tuning and Automated ML:
 #### **Hyperparameter Tuning:
 **As specified in Figure 1, in the Hyperparameter tuning method, the tabular data is split into test/train data using the train.py model and Scikit-learn is used to perform Logistic Regression.
 This is subsequently called in the Hyperparameter tuning code and the parameters are randomly sampled.
 The parameters seemed to however have no impact on the final accuracy as all the runs performed using different combinations of parameters yielded the same accuracy of 0.9105265.
-The best model identified by the model is uploaded to the main Github folder.**
+The best model identified by the hypertuning method (hp_trained_model.pkl) is uploaded to the main Github folder.**

 ![GitHub Logo](https://github.com/Kbhamidipa3/udacityazure_p1_final/blob/main/images/HP%201.jpg)